S3 method for mvgam

 Details

 When comparing two (or more) fitted mvgam models, we can estimate the difference in their in-sample predictive accuracies using the Expcted Log Predictive Density (ELPD).
-This metric can be approximated using Pareto Smoothed Importance Sampling, which is a method to re-weight posterior draws to approximate what predictions the models might have made for a given datapoint had that datapoint not been included in the original model fit (i.e. if we were to run a leave-one-out cross-validation and then made a prediction for the held-out datapoint).
+This metric can be approximated using Pareto Smoothed Importance Sampling (PSIS), which is a method to re-weight posterior draws to approximate what predictions the models might have made for a given datapoint had that datapoint not been included in the original model fit (i.e. if we were to run a leave-one-out cross-validation and then made a prediction for the held-out datapoint).
 See details from loo::loo() and loo::loo_compare() for further information on how this importance sampling works.

 Examples